alessia-orlando/muon-DIS-MonteCarlo/README.md

 - `.fit(X_train, y_train)` to train the model on the data.
 It builds all the decision trees using the features and the target;
 - `.predict(X_test)` to make predictions using the trained model.
 It passes each input sample down every tree in the forest and uses a majority vote to assign a prediction.

-At the end, starting from the features, the model will be able to predict where the muon interaction of the detector takes place.
+At the end, starting from the features, the model will be able to predict where the muon interaction takes place.
 In this case, the accuracy of the predictions is about 88%.

 Additional details are in the Jupyter Notebook.

 ## Run instructions
-# Setup, data exploration and preparation
+# Setup, data exploration and preparation (on lxplus)
 1. Log into lxplus
     ```
-   ssh yourusername@lxplus.cern.ch
+   ssh username@lxplus.cern.ch
     ```
 2. Clone this repository
     ```